thinkshout/thinkshout/blog/_posts/2014-04-01-one-size-fits-all-at-Drupal-Day.md

 published: true
 featured: false
-short: "Learning a new technology can be incredibly intimidating, especially if you’re going at it alone.
-There’s great comfort in knowing that you’re not the only one with those particular questions or having this recurring, frustrating problem."
+short: Learning a new technology can be incredibly intimidating.
 author: stephanie
 title: "Reflections on Drupal Day: Creating a One-Size-Fits-All Day for Nonprofit Professionals and Technologists"
 tags: